 They have a different habit from ours.
-They have a very early breakfast and have their lunch within 10.00 AM.
-And the best part is that they do not change this routine for the guests.
+They have a very early breakfast within 7 AM and have their lunch within 10.00 AM.
+Again, dinner is served with 7 PM.
+And the best part is that they do not change this routine even for the guests.
 While at the homestay, you have to stay as the locals do.
+If you are hungry in the afternoon, because of your usual routine, then they will prepare you snacks or Maggi.
 We had a perfect and delicious Lepcha lunch and then went out for a hike of the village.

 We took the uphill road towards the monastery.
 We passed the Tingvong School on the way.
 That day there was a function going on at the school.
 One of the teachers got transferred and so the students were giving farewell to him.
 Students dressed in colourful attire ran here and there.
 Dupden took us to the school where we met the Principal.
-He is a man from Kerala and is running the school since 12 years!
+He is a man from Kerala and is running the school for 12 years!
 Just imagine, a person from such a far land is the Principal of such a school.
 And all the villagers love him so much.

 Dupden is a skilled archer.
 He displayed his skill of archery to us.
 We could see how the little kids were following him and impersonating him.
 Dupden is famous around this area!